Robert GODES

 nuclear fusion.

-energy through controlled fusion, the techniques can be
+produce energy through controlled fusion, the techniques can

-considered to fall into two general classes, namely hot fusion
+be considered to fall into two general classes, namely hot

-and cold fusion.
-Hot fusion has a sound theory, and is known to
+fusion and cold fusion.
+Hot fusion has a sound theory, and is

-work in a fashion capable of unleashing great amounts of energy
+known to work in a fashion capable of unleashing great amounts

-in a very short amount of time.
-In some instances, the energy is
+of energy in a very short amount of time.
+In some instances,

-released in an uncontrolled manner, rendering the collection of
+the energy is released in an uncontrolled manner, rendering

-prohibitively so.
-One set of techniques for getting the hot
+possibly prohibitively so.
+One set of techniques for getting

-fusion reaction to occur at a controlled pace uses electrostatic
+the hot fusion reaction to occur at a controlled pace uses

-impossible, due to the Bremsstrahlung phenomenon.
-Another set of
+if not impossible, due to the Bremsstrahlung phenomenon.

-explores impact fusion, but these attempts suffer from problems
+set of techniques explores impact fusion, but these attempts

-similar to those bedeviling the other hot fusion methods.
+suffer from problems similar to those bedeviling the other hot

 [0004] The history of cold fusion is, to say the least,